-In this section, we will discuss some of the classical and quantum aspects of the manifold $4_1(-1,2)$.
+In this section, we will discuss some of the classical and quantum aspects of the manifold~$4_1(\!-1,2)$.
 In particular, we will study its $\SL_{2}(\BC)$ character variety.
-We will then consider it's associated $\mathfrak{sl}_2$ quantum invariant, that is, it's WRT invariant.
-This will take the form of an element in the Habiro ring, which --- in the weakest sense --- is a function from roots of unity to $\mathbb{C}$.
-Finally, we will discuss a construction of $q$-series from the WRT invariant that match $q$-series $\widehat{Z}$ found by Gukov--Manolescu in~\cite{GukovMan}.
+We will then consider its associated~$\mathfrak{sl}_2$ quantum invariant, that is, its WRT invariant.
+This will take the form of an element in the Habiro ring, which -- in the weakest sense -- is a function from roots of unity to $\mathbb{C}$.
+Finally, we will discuss a construction of $q$-series from the WRT invariant that matches $q$-series~$\widehat{Z}$ found by Gukov--Manolescu in~\cite{GukovMan}.